hujhax/austin-improv-wiki/Shows/Live Nude Improv.md

 Then cast and audience alike would move to the upstairs theater, which had been reconfigured into a "theater in the round" arrangement, with bleachers arranged on all sides, and very few chairs to sit in.
 Instead, pillows and cushions were strewn about on the bleachers.
 The cast would seat themselves randomly around the room, alongside the audience.
 Ideally, the audience would have no idea who was part of the cast and who was part of the audience.

-Then, the director for the evening ([[Performers/Andy Crouch]]) would enter and re-establish the basic conceit of the show: that they were all there for the final last rehearsal of a scripted show that the Hideout was putting up the following week.
+Then, the director for the evening ([[Performers/Andy Crouch|Andy Crouch]]) would enter and re-establish the basic conceit of the show: that they were all there for the final last rehearsal of a scripted show that the Hideout was putting up the following week.
 (At this point, Andy would usually wink at the audience and whisper that it wasn't a real show.)
 Then, he'd announce that he needed to warm up all the actors.
 At this point, cast members (or, technically, anyone who wanted to, but in practice it was always only ever cast members) would lead the crowd in improv warm-ups like a rock-paper-scissors tournament.

 After ten or fifteen minutes of that, the director would brandish the "script" -- clearly a sheaf of blank pages -- solemnly announcing that they had their copy of the play.
 The director would then hand of the pages to a member of the cast, who would then act as the show's "script supervisor" for the evening.